marhcouto/FEUP-FPRO/README.md

 # FEUP-FPRO
-Solutions for the exercises of **Programming Fundamentals** -> 1st year, 1st semester MIEIC-FEUP
+Solutions for some of the exercises presented in **Programming Fundamentals** -> 1st year, 1st semester MIEIC-FEUP (may also apply to L.EIC)